sebadorn/everything-viewer/README.md

 Okay, not *everything*.
 The idea is to support a bunch of different formats and maybe provide some additional information or tools.

-Modules are lazyily loaded, so only the contents actually needed for parsing and viewing an opened file will be loaded.
+Modules are lazily loaded, so only the contents actually needed for parsing and viewing an opened file will be loaded.

 ## Supported formats